 Does Cochrane Have Good Transport Connections?

-Cochrane sits at the intersection of Highways 1A and 22 and is just a 15-minute drive from the Trans-Canada Highway (Hwy 1).
+Cochrane sits at Highways 1A and 22 intersection and is just a 15-minute drive from the Trans-Canada Highway (Hwy 1).
 There are traffic issues within the town as infrastructure struggles to keep up with the population growth.
 However, this should be a temporary situation.

 Cochrane On-Demand Local Transit (or COLT) is a unique bus system available to anyone within the town.
 Residents can request a bus to any bus stop, either immediately or for a time in the future.
 Most people do this via a phone app, but you can also use the COLT website or call.